 Stellarium offers a curriculum-based Astronomy program that shows a realistic sky in 3D.
 Just like you would see with the naked eye, binoculars or a telescope.

-These shows can be customised to meet you curriculum requirements.
+These shows can be customised to meet you curriculum or customer requirements.

 If you are looking for an entertaining and educational activity for your School, Event or Function.
 Then the Mobile Planetarium from NightSkySecrets is just what you need.